La Vecinita Lyrics in English Vico C , Don Omar

 Before the rapapapa

-The little neighbor has a craving
+The neighbor girl has a craving

-A craving that she wants to solve
+A craving that she wants to satisfy

-The little neighbor has a cat
+The neighbor girl has a cat

-A cat that kills out of jealousy
+A cat that kills from jealousy

-The little neighbor has a craving
+The neighbor girl has a craving

-A craving that she wants to solve
+A craving that she wants to satisfy

-The little neighbor has a cat
+The neighbor girl has a cat

-A cat that kills out of jealousy
+A cat that kills from jealousy

-The little neighbor has a
+The neighbor girl has a

 Hi

-Take advice from the elders
+Take advice from the old folks

 Bandits, bandits

-Here the top dog
+Here, the top dog

 You know, philosopher, the first one